ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

 While buffers are represented as fixed-size arrays, growth of storage is needed to accommodate the accumulated input data, which can exceed the hash map's capacity, \eg~3D points from an RGB-D stream.
 This triggers rehashing, where we adopt the conventional $\times 2$ strategy to double the buffer size as common in the C++ Standard Library, collect all the active keys and values, and batch insert them into the enlarged buffer.

-In dynamic insertions, there can be frequent free and allocation of small memory blobs that are adjacent and merge-able.
+In dynamic insertions, there can be frequent free and allocation of small memory blobs that are adjacent and mergeable.
 In view of this, we implement another tree-structured global GPU manager similar to PyTorch~\cite{paszke2019torch}.